Audio

 Files placed into the audio namespace may automatically define variables that can be used like this.

-Stop Statement link
+Stop Statement

-The stop statement begins with the keyword stop, followed by the the name of a channel to stop sound on.
+The stop statement begins with the keyword stop, followed by the name of a channel to stop sound on.
 It may optionally have a fadeout clause.
 If the fadeout clause is not given, config.fadeout_audio is used.

 stop sound